ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 npm start
 ```

-it will install `gulp` & run it in dev mode (& on osx open `tests/quicktest.html` for your convenience).
+it will install dependencies & run the dev mode (& on osx open `tests/quicktest.html` for your convenience).

 *Note: opening quicktest will fail on other operating systems than Mac because I’m using the mac specific `open` command to open the file.
 However, that is not an issue and you can go on opening the file manually.*